 1270 Madison Avenue N.

-The Artist's Journey: the Perfumed Pilgrim Tackles the Camino de Santiago, Marcia combines her passion for drawing with her love of travel.
+In her new book, The Artist's Journey: the Perfumed Pilgrim Tackles the Camino de Santiago, Marcia combines her passion for drawing with her love of travel.
 Tannis is her well-chosen walking companion.
 Together they set a pace that allowed time to savor the countryside and to make exquisite drawings.
 The discoveries Marcia made on this epic 1.299,851 step pilgrimage across Spain are expressed with humor, insight, respect and disarming honesty.

 Marcia Shaver's prints and original drawings are featured in private and corporate collections internationally.
 She lives in Redmond and is active in the Eastside Association of Fine Arts.
 Tannis Moore is a resident of Bainbridge Island.